foysalahmed10/Pepper-4D/README.md

   <img src="figures/instance.jpg" width="95%">
 </p>

-Figure 9.
 The comparative qualitative results of instance segmentations of the two networks on the Pepper-4D dataset.
 The GT labels are shown in the first row, while the predictions of PlantNet and PSegNet are displayed in the second and third rows, respectively.
 Each leaf instance is rendered in a distinct color for visual clarity.
 Misclassified or incomplete regions are highlighted with red dotted circles.

 ### New Organ Detection